Meet the Faculty: Alisa Bates, Dean

 All this week, we’ll be introducing you to five of our standout faculty members.
 (In the future, you’ll meet even more.)
 So let’s get started.
-Today, meet Alisa Bates, Interim Dean in Concordia’s College of Education.
+Today, meet Alisa Bates, Dean of Concordia’s College of Education.

 A quick background

 Born and raised in Virginia, Dr. Bates attended the College of William and Mary for an undergraduate degree in psychology and elementary education.
 While working as an elementary classroom teacher, she earned an MEd in Curriculum and Instruction from Virginia Tech, and later earned her PhD in teacher education from Michigan State University.
-At Concordia, she serves as interim dean, and is a former faculty member teaching in the MEd programs.
+At Concordia, she serves as dean of the college of education, and is a former faculty member teaching in the MEd programs.
 Here’s our Q&A wth her.